94th AAMDC Installs New CSM in Ceremonial Transition of Responsibility

 |0

-This work, 94th AAMDC Installs New CSM in Ceremonial Transition of Responsibility [Image 3 of 3], by SGT Egypt Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 94th AAMDC Installs New CSM in Ceremonial Transition of Responsibility, by SGT Egypt Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.